cochrane/GLLara/articles/what-is-gllara/index.md

 System requirements
 -------------------

-Any Mac with OS X 10.10 or higher should work.
+Any Mac with OS X 12.3 or higher should work.
 However, there appear to be some problems, sometimes, on ones with Intel HD 4000 graphics cards.
 Especially more complicated models may cause problems there.

 Frequently Asked Questions
 --------------------------

 ### Are you going to make a Linux version?

 Nope.
-Anyone who wants to try is free to do so, but since this is all Objective-C, I think they might be better of just using this for inspiration and rewriting much of it in C++.
+Anyone who wants to try is free to do so, but since this is all Objective-C and Swift, I think they might be better of just using this for inspiration and rewriting much of it in C++.
 I can help with any questions about the file format.

 ### Where can I get models?